 Managing your chargebacks and minimising your exposure.

 A chargeback is the reversal of a previously cleared transaction; the cardholder’s account is credited with the amount of the sale and your business’s account is debited.
 A chargeback is initiated by the issuing bank.
-Each card type you accept has its own set of card regulations.
+Each different card type you accept has its own set of card regulations.

 The most common causes of a chargeback are: